Inverse probability

-In probability theory, inverse probability is an obsolete term for the probability distribution of an unobserved variable.
+In probability theory, inverse probability is an old term for the probability distribution of an unobserved variable.

-Today, the problem of determining an unobserved variable (by whatever method) is called inferential statistics, the method of inverse probability (assigning a probability distribution to an unobserved variable) is called Bayesian probability, the "distribution" of data given the unobserved variable is rather the likelihood function (which is not a probability distribution), and the distribution of an unobserved variable, given both data and a prior distribution, is the posterior distribution.
+Today, the problem of determining an unobserved variable (by whatever method) is called inferential statistics.
+The method of inverse probability (assigning a probability distribution to an unobserved variable) is called Bayesian probability, the distribution of data given the unobserved variable is the likelihood function (which does not by itself give a probability distribution for the parameter), and the distribution of an unobserved variable, given both data and a prior distribution, is the posterior distribution.
 The development of the field and terminology from "inverse probability" to "Bayesian probability" is described by Fienberg (2006).

 The term "inverse probability" appears in an 1837 paper of De Morgan, in reference to Laplace's method of probability (developed in a 1774 paper, which independently discovered and popularized Bayesian methods, and a 1812 book), though the term "inverse probability" does not occur in these.
 Fisher uses the term in Fisher (1922), referring to "the fundamental paradox of inverse probability" as the source of the confusion between statistical terms that refer to the true value to be estimated, with the actual value arrived at by the estimation method, which is subject to error.
 Later Jeffreys uses the term in his defense of the methods of Bayes and Laplace, in Jeffreys (1939).
 The term "Bayesian", which displaced "inverse probability", was introduced by Ronald Fisher in 1950.
 Inverse probability, variously interpreted, was the dominant approach to statistics until the development of frequentism in the early 20th century by Ronald Fisher, Jerzy Neyman and Egon Pearson.
 Following the development of frequentism, the terms frequentist and Bayesian developed to contrast these approaches, and became common in the 1950s.